tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: re-org to identify 'attacker' and 'winner'
 	- TBD: re-code attack / attack_burt response correctly based on in-line notes
 	- TBD: unify descript approach: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
 Need a consistent solution
+	- TBD: create LiquidContainer class
+		- TBD: create new LiquidContainer class
+		- TBD: instantiate old_well in the main_hall which contains fresh water
+		- TBD: update drink() to allow / error for drinking from the old_well

 ##########################